PHARMACOGNOSTIC AND PHYTOCHEMICAL EVALUATION OF NYCTANTHES ARBOR-TRISTIS STEMHTML Full Text

 Gyani Inder Singh Institute of Professional Studies 3, Dehradun - 248003, Uttarakhand, India.

-ABSTRACT: Objective: To study detailed pharmacognostic characters of the stem of Nyctanthes arbor-tristis (Oleaceae), along with their physico-chemical parameters, fluorescence analysis and phytochemical screening.
-Methods: The pharmacognostic characters were determined in terms of macroscopy, microscopy, powder microscopy, physicochemical analysis, fluorescence analysis and preliminary phytochemical investigation of plant stem.
-Results: The microscopic study shows the general characteristic of stem.
-Physico-chemical investigation shows the total ash, acid insoluble ash, water soluble ash were 8.69 ± 0.17% w/w, 0.21 ± 0.11% w/w, and 3.92 ± 0.05% w/w respectively.
+ABSTRACT: Objective: To study detailed pharmacognostic characters of the stem of Nyctanthes arbor-tristis (Oleaceae), along with their physicochemical parameters, fluorescence analysis, and phytochemical screening.
+Methods: The pharmacognostic characters were determined in terms of macroscopy, microscopy, powder microscopy, physicochemical analysis, fluorescence analysis and preliminary phytochemical investigation of the plant stem.
+Results: The microscopic study shows the general characteristic of the stem.
+Physico-chemical investigation shows the total ash, acid insoluble ash, water-soluble ash were 8.69 ± 0.17% w/w, 0.21 ± 0.11% w/w, and 3.92 ± 0.05% w/w respectively.
 Phytochemical analysis revealed the presence of various phytochemical groups like alkaloids, glycosides, steroids, phenolic, tannins constituents.
-Conclusion: It can be concluded that the established pharmacognostic profile of Nyctanthes arbor-tristis stem will be helpful in developing pharmacopoeial standards for correct identification and quality control.
+Conclusion: It can be concluded that the established pharmacognostic profile of Nyctanthes arbor-tristis stem will help develop pharmacopoeial standards for correct identification and quality control.

 Nyctanthes arbor-tristis, Pharmacognosy, Fluorescence analysis

-Nyctanthes arbour - tristis Linn.
-(Oleaceae) commonly known as Parijat or Harsinghar, a hardy large shrub or small tree up to 5 - 10 m in height, widely occurring in outer Himalayan ranges from Kashmir to Nepal and throughout India up to 1000 - 1500 m altitude 2.
+Nyctanthes arbour-tristis L. (Oleaceae) commonly known as Parijat or Harsinghar, a large hardy shrub or small tree up to 5-10 m in height, widely occurring in outer Himalayan ranges from Kashmir to Nepal and throughout India up to 1000-1500 m altitude 2.